 It is recommended to eat more non-starchy vegetables and fruit.

-More information on what you can do to become or stay healthy.
+Visit the NHS 'One You' page here for more information on what you can do to become or stay healthy.

 Visiting a dentist

 Regular dental check-ups are essential for maintaining good oral health, even if you have no teeth or visible mouth issues.
 This allows you and your dentist to ensure the health of your mouth, teeth, and gums.
 Your dentist will recommend the appropriate frequency for check-ups.